Flame1994/laravel-artisan-commands/README.md

 ### Commands

-Below you can find all the commands that you can use
+Below you can find all the commands that you can use.

 ```bash
 php artisan make:service ExampleService